talkon/infinitydotsorg/README.md

 # infinitydotsorg
 InfinityDots website

+### Things plan to put on the site

+### Color palette
+anything from black to white and anything from red to white.

 ### Codes that should normally include at the head of the file
-Color palette: anything from black to white and anything from red to white.

 For viewing in mobile, although you must actually write adaptable css first :
 ~~~~